luije87/documentation/api.rst

 ============================== ==================================================================
 Key                            Value
 ============================== ==================================================================
-\*email_address:               Student's email address
+\*email_address:               (String) Student's email address
-\*username:                    Student's username
+\*username:                    (String) Student's username
-user_type:                     Defaults to "Students", one of "Students", "Career Services", "Mentors"
+\*user_type:                   (String) Defaults to "Students", one of "Students", "Career Services", "Mentors" auth_identifier                (String) This is the identifier that is required if you use Single Sign On.
-first_name:                    Student's first name
+first_name:                    (String) Student's first name
-last_name:                     Student's last name
+last_name:                     (String) Student's last name
-school_year_name:              The name of student's school year
+school_year_name:              (String) The name of student's school year.
+See references for possible values.
+cumulative_gpa:                (Decimal) The student's cumulative GPA
+department_gpa:                (Decimal) Decimal of student's departmental GPA
+major_names:                   (String Array) An array of major names for this student.
+These must be majors configured in the school's majors list.
+minor_names:                   (String Array) An array of minor names for this student.
+These must be minors configured in the school's minors list. education_start_date           (Date) The date the student started at the school in any standard date format.
+See references for date formats. education_end_date             (Date) The date the student finished at the school (can be blank if currently_attending is set).
+See references for date formats. education_currently_attending  (Boolean) Should be set to true if education_end_date is blank.
+This signifies they are currently attending this school. override_disabled_field        (Boolean) This field tells Handshake to ignore this user in future syncs and is used to transition a student to an alumni. preferred_name                 (String) The student's preferred name middle_name                    (String) The student's middle name
-work_authorization_name:       One of "U.S. Citizen", "Student (F-1) Visa", "J-1 Visa (Exchange Program)", "Permanent U.S. Resident", "Employment (H-1) Visa"
+work_authorization_name:       (String) One of "U.S. Citizen", "Student (F-1) Visa", "J-1 Visa (Exchange Program)", "Permanent U.S. Resident", "Employment (H-1) Visa"
-department_gpa:                Decimal of student's departmental GPA
-cumulative_gpa:                Decimal of student's cumulative GPA
-bio:                           A student bio
-major_names:                   An array of major names for this student
-minor_names:                   An array of minor names for this student
+ethnicity                      (String) The ethnicity of the user.
+See the reference section for options. gender                         (String) The gender of the user.
+One of "Male", "Female", "Other", or blank (Not specified)
+bio:                           (String) A student bio skill_names                    (String Array) An array of skills to list on the students profile external_link_urls             (String Array) An array of external links to list on the students profile
-time_zone:                     The time zone that this user is in.
+time_zone:                     (String) The time zone that this user is in.
 See time zones section for more details.
-disabled:                      Pass true if this student should not be able to login
+disabled:                      (Boolean) Pass true if this student should not be able to login
-work_study_eligible:           Pass true if this student is eligible for work study jobs
+work_study_eligible:           (Boolean) Pass true if this student is eligible for work study jobs
-is_public:                     Pass false if this student's profile should not be viewable by approved employers
+is_public:                     (Boolean) Pass false if this student's profile should not be viewable by approved employers
-mentor_information_attributes: A nested hash containing mentor-specific attributes.
+mentor_information_attributes: (Hash) A nested hash containing mentor-specific attributes.
 See below table for possible values.
 ============================== ==================================================================

 **Mentor information params**